sacastiblancob/CSC_tools/README.md

 ## Usage example

-To make some linear algebra you just need to use the CSC_tools.
+To make some linear algebra you just need to use the CSS_tools (Compressed Sparse Storage Tools).

-If you want to have a regular matlab matriz A in CSC storage, you can use the function full2csc in the next way:
+If you want to have a regular matlab matriz A in CSC storage or CSR storage, you can use the function full2csc in the next way:

 [Av,Ar,Ac] = full2csc(A)
+[Av,Ac,Ar] = full2csr(A)

 But in fact that is not the correct way to do it, if you are making CFD, you are going to be able to come to your matrices through build them by diagonals and Kronecker products.
 Therefore, you can use tools as csc_kron or csc_diag to build matrices rather than convert regular matlab ones through full2csc.
 In fact, I strongly recommend to you to avoid the use of full2csc.